-UNCTAD Secretary-General Rubens Ricupero said an important issue was whether it was true a multilateral framework for investment (MFI) is needed to increase investment flows to developing countries.
+Ricupero said an important issue was whether it was true a multilateral framework for investment (MFI) is needed to increase investment flows to developing countries.
 The evidence for this is not convincing, he said.
-The country attracting most FDI is China.
-Other considerations such as market size has more impact on FDI flows.
+The country attracting most foreign direct investment (FDI) is China.
+Other considerations such as market size have more impact on FDI flows.

 On the content of a possible MFI, whilst there was no problem with investment protection, problems arose when there were clauses limiting regulations such as on financial flows, remittance of funds and taxation, as well as issues such as labour, environment and dispute settlement procedures.

-Ricupero said the key issue in a MFI was the notion of flexibility, or "the creation of autonomous space for policy makers, outside the rigid frame of internationally agreed disciplines.
+Ricupero said the key issue in an MFI was the notion of flexibility, or 'the creation of autonomous space for policy makers, outside the rigid frame of internationally agreed disciplines.

-"If the talks were to move to the WTO, and the flexibility issue is not dealt with, this clash would not disappear.
+'If the talks were to move to the WTO, and the flexibility issue is not dealt with, this clash would not disappear.
 Having once tasted blood, the NGOs involved will not relax their bite.
-On the contrary the clash would grow and could end up infecting other related aspects of the WTO's agenda, such as in the area of TRIMs and TRIPs, to the detriment of the broader process of trade liberalisation, and possibly damaging the credibility of the WTO itself."
+On the contrary, the clash would grow and could end up infecting other related aspects of the WTO's agenda, such as in the area of TRIMs (trade-related investment measures) and TRIPS (trade-related aspects of intellectual property rights), to the detriment of the broader process of trade liberalisation, and possibly damaging the credibility of the WTO itself.'

 Ricupero said that developing countries expect to get two basics out of international investment agreements:

-He said three recent international initiatives in this area (TRIMs and subsidies in the Uruguay Round; the IMF's attempt starting Sept 1996 to amend its Articles to encourage capital account liberalisation, and the OECD's MAI negotiations) have attempted to limit flexibility in national policy making.
+He said three recent international initiatives in this area (TRIMs and subsidies in the Uruguay Round, the IMF's attempt starting September 1996 to amend its Articles to encourage capital account liberalisation, and the OECD's MAI negotiations) have attempted to limit flexibility in national policy making.

-The WTO's trade and finance division director, Richard Eglin, speaking in his personal capacity, said the collapse of the MAI, apparent lack of US interest in the subject, only lukewarm support from international business and opposition from several influential developing countries suggest that bringing FDI into the WTO may be an "uphill battle."
+The WTO's trade and finance division director, Richard Eglin, speaking in his personal capacity, said the collapse of the MAI, the apparent lack of US interest in the subject, only lukewarm support from international business and opposition from several influential developing countries suggest that bringing FDI into the WTO may be an 'uphill battle'.

 He said it was not enough to point to the gains of replacing bilateral investment agreements by a standard multilateral agreement; and most damaging of all is to argue that the aim is to increase foreign investor confidence as this infuriates those who believe the sovereignty of developing countries is already under threat and it is of little interest to the majority of WTO members who are only hosts (and not home) to FDI.

-The agreement could put in the seed of FDI now, and later expand it to rules on rights and obligations of investors.
-He suggested a GATS approach (where there is a basic set of rules coupled with a flexible country-by-country approach to liberalisation commitments) and said countries should be allowed to regulate the entry of foreign investments but also lock in the policy reforms now in place.
+The agreement could put in the seed of FDI now, and later be expanded to rules on rights and obligations of investors.
+He suggested a General Agreement on Trade in Services (GATS) approach (where there is a basic set of rules coupled with a flexible country-by-country approach to liberalisation commitments) and said countries should be allowed to regulate the entry of foreign investments but also lock in the policy reforms now in place.